aroles/biol210/README.md

 Email: <aroles@oberlin.edu>

 ### Drop-In Student Hours
-MTW 2:00-3:00pm, or email for appointment.
+MTW 2:00-3:30pm, or email for appointment.
 [Sign up for student hours here.](https://calendar.app.google/QpTarPNUDy71jZ948)

 Student Hours are times that I have set aside specifically to meet with students.
 I will be in my office and available – you can sign up for a slot on my gcal or just stop by and give the door a knock!
 You can drop in by yourself or bring friends; you may have specific questions or just want to say hi – any reason is good enough.
 If you aren't available during these intervals, I'm happy to find another time that works -- just email me with some times you are available.

 ## Lecture Class Meetings
-MWF 9:00-9:50 am in SCTR A155
+MWF 9:00-9:50 am in King 123.

 Enrollment in both 210 lecture and 211 lab are required of all students.
 All lab sections meet 1:30-4:20 pm in SCTR K119.
 More information will be provided in your first meeting of BIOL 211.